 The distribution of housing funds addresses the critical, and growing, need for affordable rental housing.
 IHCDA, through its HOME and HTF programs accesses market need, developer financial capacity, the experience of the developer, the financial capacity of the project through the period of affordability.
-IHCDA also scores these applications on the past performance of the applicant, if the location of the proposed project is near areas of opportunity through its "Opportunity Index" (.e.g., in counties with low unemployment), if the location of the project promotes positive health outcomes through it's "Health Needs Index" (e.g., proximity to pharmacies and health care providers) and if the project will provide a high level of broadband access.
+IHCDA also scores these applications on the past performance of the applicant, if the location of the proposed project is near areas of opportunity through its "Opportunity Index" (i.e. in counties with low unemployment), if the location of the project promotes positive health outcomes through it's "Health Needs Index" (i.e. proximity to pharmacies) and if the project will provide a high level of broadband access.

 CDBG funds are prioritized for basic health and safety improvements-specifically water and sewer infrastructure investments and emergency and public health and safety needs-in rural areas that do not have the financial capacity or resources to make such critical improvements.
-Nearly half of the distribution of CDBG allocates these priority needs.
+Half of the distribution of CDBG allocates these priority needs.
 The balance address priority needs of economic growth and revitalization of rural communities.